1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 I highly recommend this two-hour walking tour of the Royal Palace of Madrid, which begins with a guided walk downtown, along Calle Mayor, 43.

-Click here to book your tour of the Royal Palace!
+Click here to book your Royal Palace walking tour!

-A view of an old statue in the gardens of Campo del Moro as seen from under a tree during autumn season.
+A view of an old statue in the gardens of Campo del Moro as seen from under an autumn tree

-By the way, the gardens of the Royal Palace, Campo del Moro, offer a lovely nature escape.
+By the way, the Royal Palace gardens, Campo del Moro, offer a lovely nature escape.

 3. Ponder the Ceiling of Almudena Cathedral

-The Catedral de la Almudena is Madridโ€™s main cathedral.
-It lies just across from the Royal Palace, in the Plaza de la Armerรญ – perfect for a quick visit after your tour.
+The Almudena Cathedral (Catedral de Santa Marรญa la Real de la Almudena) is Madridโ€™s main cathedral.
+It lies just across from the Royal Palace, in the Plaza de la Armerรญa – perfect for a quick visit after your tour.

 Some consider this modern-painted ceiling to be a great sin.
-Why not pop into the Almudena during your day in Madrid and form your own opinion?
+Why not pop in during your day in Madrid and form your own opinion?

 4. Take a Tapas & Wine Tour

 Tapas (small Spanish snacks) are more than a way to eat in Spain.
 Theyโ€™re a way of life.
-On this Madrid Tapas and Wine Tasting Tour, your guide will lead your small group to some of the best tapas spots in Madrid – such as Casa Gonzรกlez and El Lacรณn – to taste 12+ different traditional tapas.
+On this Madrid Tapas and Wine Tasting Tour, your guide will lead your small group to some of the best tapas spots in Madrid to taste 12+ different traditional tapas.

 Along the way, youโ€™ll learn about Spanish cuisine, traditional ingredients, and the fascinating history behind them.